forcepusher/PortableAgent/README.md

 General rules:
 1. Use tools to execute your work.
 Use them outside of thinking.
 2. Responses MUST be terse and short.
 Respond outside of thinking.
-3. Speaking language MUST match user's last message.
+3. Talk to user using the same language he uses.

 Tool usage rules:
 1. You MUST match tool usage schema.
 Forward slashes for file paths.